-We are party to litigation that we consider to be routine and incidental to our business and certain non-routine legal proceedings for which there have been no material developments during the quarter ended June 30, 2009.
-Management does not expect the results of any of these routine actions to have a material adverse effect on our business, results of operations or financial condition.
-See "Legal Proceedings" in Item 1 of Part II of this quarterly report on Form 10-Q and Note 15 to our unaudited consolidated financial statements elsewhere in this quarterly report on Form 10-Q for further discussion on litigation.
+We are party to litigation that we consider to be routine and incidental to our business and certain non-routine legal proceedings.
+Management does not expect the results of any of these routine actions to have a material impact on our financial condition or results of operations.
+See "Legal Proceedings" in Item 1 of Part II of this quarterly report on Form 10-Q and Note 15 to our unaudited consolidated financial statements elsewhere in this quarterly report on Form 10-Q for further discussion on litigation including any developments related to material non-routine proceedings that arose in the third quarter of 2009.